Ebay Spread Trading

 Your Profit / loss = £152 profit

-Should the market pull back to $55.53 - $55.60 then you would settle/close your trade by selling at $55.53.
-Accordingly, your loss would be:
+If the market fell to $55.53 - $55.60 then this means you would settle your trade by selling at $55.53.
+If so, this would result in a loss of:

 Your Profit / loss = (Final Level - Initial Level) x stake